Fertile Ground: EastWest Sustainability Network

 • Make a donation or join Fertile Ground

-initiated by Fertile Ground in Assam, India!
+that have been supported by Fertile Ground in Assam, India!

 (move your cursor to the image to start or pause the slide show)

-Canadian volunteers joined hands with people of all ages from the nearby neighbourhood and 2 hardworking staff to transform an abandoned plot of land into a beautiful organic garden.
+Over the years, volunteers from Canada, India and several other countries have worked along with ASP's staff to transform an abandoned plot of land into a beautiful organic garden.

 here

-are interested in learning about the culture and traditions of Assam - and in making compost!
-For information about this and other volunteer opportunities,
+in organic farming practices who are interested in learning about the culture and traditions of Assam

 Picture